Baylor in Budapest

 Q – What does Budapest have to offer?

 A – The better question is to ask what it doesn’t offer.
-History, art, architecture, an amazing culture, the beautiful Danube River, live performances … the list goes on.
+History, art, architecture, an amazing culture, the beautiful Danube River, festivals, live performances … the list goes on.
 Rated as “a safe place to visit” by the U.S. State Department, it’s a perfect setting.
 Conde Nast Traveler rates it as the Continent’s No. 2 "must visit" destination, and European travel guru Rick Steves calls Budapest "the cultural center of Eastern Europe."

 Q – When will we go?

 A – May 24 - July 1, 2018, from and to DFW International Airport.